drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *issue* vs. *problem*
 If you mean *problem*, you should just write *problem*.
 Many people use *issue* as a synonym, but it's imprecise.
 Rework.
 #### *its* vs. *it's*
-*Its* is the possessive of *it*: *The monkey played with its tail*. *Its* means "belonging to it." *It's* is a contraction for *it is*: *It's important to know how to cook.* Try reading your writing aloud and seeing if you mean "belonging to it" or "it is."
+*Its* is the possessive of *it*: *The monkey played with its tail*. *Its* means "belonging to it." *It's* is a contraction for *it is*: *It's important to know how to cook.* Try reading your writing aloud, saying "it is" when you come across "it's."
+If you meant "it is," then the contraction "it's" is correct.
+If you did not mean "it is," you have mistakenly written "it's" when you meant "its" (the possessive of it).
 [The Oxford Dictionaries](https://en.oxforddictionaries.com/usage/its-or-it-s) explain more.

 # J
 #### *judgment* vs. *judgement*